File: grep.info-t, Node: Top, Next: Introduction, Up: (dir)

 invalid-bracket-expr::.

-and only when `POSIXLY_CORRECT' is not set.
+when 'POSIXLY_CORRECT' is not set.

 File: grep.info-t, Node: Exit Status, Next: grep Programs, Prev: Environment Variables, Up: Invoking